techgnosis/veganweightloss/readme.md

 1. Salt generously.
 Salt is very important, do not be shy.
 Not just a pinch.
 Put in a handful.
 2. Use broth as your liquid.
 If your broth is salty, add less salt.

+If you want to stop there, then just rely on condiments.
+Be careful with oil based condiments since the calories can add up quicker than you think.

+If you want to keep going, here are some flavor combos that work for me.

 #### Combo 1
-* 3 tbsp tomato paste
+* 15g tomato paste
-* 2 tbsp harissa
+* 10g harissa
 * 1 tbsp turmeric
 * 1 yellow onion
 * 1 bell pepper